gotgit/gotgit/en.rst

 15.5      Disallow non-fast-forward push          [234]
 =======================================================

-Chapter 16: Resolve conflict
+Chapter 16: Resolve conflicts
 ***********************************

 16.1      Merge during git pull                   [236]
 =======================================================

-When encounter a non-fast-forward push, one should do a fetch-merge-push operation like the following.
+When encounter a non-fast-forward push, a fetch-merge-push operation like the following should be done.

   .. figure:: images/en/fig-16-01-git-merge-pull-1.png
      :scale: 100